Arroz Con Leche (Spanish Rice Pudding)

 -

-Rinse the rice under cool water until it runs mostly clear to remove excess surface starch and keep the pudding silky, not gluey.
+Rinse the rice under cool water until the water runs mostly clear.

 -